unitymakesus/tcf/wp-content/plugins/quick-featured-images/README.txt

 * Revised sanitations for texts and URLs on the pages
 * Revised translations
 * Set activation message as dismissible
-* in Pro version: Added in 'Set, replace, remove': Presets for recurring tasks managing featured images

 = 13.0.1 =
 Fixed in 'Set, replace, remove': unnecessary HTML escaping